rebelsky/csc151/outlines/overviews/more-list-recursion.md

 * Questions and answers.
-* Patterns of list recursion.
+* Some notes on yesterday's lab.
+* Some key ideas from the reading.
-* Recursive predicates.
+* Lab.